Overv/openstreetmap-tile-server/README.md

     import
 ```

-Refer to the section *Automatic updating and tile expiry* to actually enable the updates.
+Refer to the section *Automatic updating and tile expiry* to actually enable the updates while running the tile server.

 ## Running the server